 You will not be billed for inpatient services related to treatment of specific hospital acquired conditions or for inpatient services needed to correct never events, if you use preferred providers.
-This new policy will help protect you from preventable medical errors and improve the quality of care you receive.
+This policy helps to protect you from preventable medical errors and improve the quality of care you receive.